khrys63/simple-itop-ui/README.md

 ![iTop location](screenshot/itoprackdetail.png)

-Under this detail, you'll find all servers and enclosures, and you can select an enclosure ti show its internal detail :
+Under this detail, you'll find all servers and enclosures, and you can select an enclosure to show its internal detail :

 ![iTop location](screenshot/itoprackandenclosure.png)